Wine accessory: Collar

 A wine collar is a wine accessory that fits around the neck of a wine bottle.
 When in place it absorbs any drip that may run down the bottle after pouring.
 This is beneficial for preventing stains to surfaces that the bottle comes in contact with such as table cloths or counter tops.
 Wine collars are also called drip rings or drip collars.
 There are two branded wine collars, one called a Drip Dickey and the other called a "Winewoggle"; both are registered trademarks with the U.S. Patent and Trademark Office.

 Designs for this simple accessory have varied for over a hundred years.
 In 1872, W.R.
 Miller was issued a patent for a "drip cup", which formed a circular gutter that would catch the fluid.
 The most recognized wine collar today is typically a plastic or silver ring with an interior lining of red or black felt.
 When slipped over the neck of the bottle the felt absorbs the drip.

 Stopper

 A wine stopper is an essential wine accessory to close leftover wine bottles before refrigerating them.
-Wine stoppers are used because it is hard to put the original cork back into the bottleneck.
+Wine stoppers are used because of the difficulty of putting the original cork back into the bottleneck, as it expands slightly after being removed.

 Wine stoppers vary in shapes, sizes, and materials.
 The three typical types are the cork wine stopper, rubber wine stopper, and plastic wine stopper.
 All these wine stoppers look very different, especially the top.
 The top part can be made from plastic, wood, or even precious metals and crystals.
 However the bottom part of the stoppers are primarily made of the above 3 typical materials, and newer versions of wine stoppers are made to expand in the wine glass to ensure a tighter seal.

 Some wine stoppers can be vacuum-sealed with a hand pump, to remove oxygen from the bottle, thereby extending the life of the wine by several days after opening the bottle.